-Prevents asthma attacks and treats other lung problems such as COPD (chronic obstructive pulmonary disease), including chronic bronchitis and emphysema.
+Prevents asthma attacks and treats other lung problems such as COPD.
+Also prevents exercise-induced bronchospasm (EIB).
 This medicine is a bronchodilator.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to formoterol.
 Do not use this medicine during an acute asthma attack or an acute COPD flare-up.
 Do not use this medicine by itself to treat asthma.
 You should only use formoterol for asthma if you also use another medicine to control your asthma.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You will use the capsule with a special inhaler device called an Aerolizer®.
 Do not swallow the capsule.
 Place the capsule into the chamber at the base of the Aerolizer® inhaler.
 This device opens the capsule and loads the powder medicine from the capsule into the air chamber.
 You then inhale the powder through the mouthpiece.
 Your caregiver will show you how to use your inhaler.

 - You will use the solution with an inhaler device called a nebulizer.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth.
 Do not mix any other medicines with the solution.
 Your caregiver will show you how to use your nebulizer.